Registration Renewal in Washington DC

 1001 Half Street, SW

 If the test results meet the D.C.
 DMV emissions requirements, your vehicle inspection requirements will be updated for 2 years.

 NOTE: You will still need to pay the D.C.
 DMV emissions and safety inspection fee the next time you renew your registration in D.C.
 See “D.C.
-Vehicle Emissions & Safety Inspections” below.
+Vehicle Inspections" below.

-Before you can renew your vehicle registration, your vehicle must pass an emissions and safety inspection.
+Before you can renew your vehicle registration, your vehicle must have a valid inspection sticker.
 You must renew your inspection every: